JayWood/the-seo-framework/readme.txt

 	* The SEO Bar Archiving notice turns yellow if Archiving has been enabled, yet the blog isn't set to public.
 	* The SEO Bar Categories and Tags Robots options now reflect in the SEO bar.
 	* The SEO Bar's description notification word counter now has a filterable minimum word character length which will have a higher tolerance for repeated words that are less than (filterable) 3 characters (5 times instead of 3).
-	* TODO The SEO Bar and the character counters have received an extra sub-green color, for when the lengths are between falling between okay and good.
+	* The SEO Bar will now show an exclamation mark when the Post ID can't be found.
+It's quite nice, and you probably won't ever see it :(.
 	* Non-executive `index.php` files in folders which contain readable files, to prevent indexing of such.
 	* WooCommerce breadcrumb support!
 	* Nested post categories now also have a breadcrumb script.
 Multiple even, when applicable.